These Lemon Raspberry Tarts are the perfect balance of tangy and sweet, with a delicate buttery crust.

 Nutrition

-This recipe was originally published in March 2016.
-It was updated in April 2019 to add new photographs.
-The original lemon tart recipe remains the same.
+This lemon raspberry tarts post was originally published in 2016.
+It was updated in 2019 to add new photographs, and again in 2023 to add new content.
+The original raspberry lemon tart recipe remains the same.
 Enjoy!